Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Conclusions

 The proposed methodology was demonstrated on a two-point optimization representative of cruise ($\alpha=2^\circ$) and take-off ($\alpha=10^\circ$) at $Re=6\times 10^{6}$.
 Under these conditions, the optimized design achieved simultaneous improvements of $20.75\%$ in take-off lift coefficient ($C_L^{\alpha=10^\circ}$) and $41.05\%$ in cruise aerodynamic efficiency ($E^{\alpha=2^\circ}$).
 In addition, the pre-update validation results confirm that the LF-informed transfer surrogate substantially reduces the LF–HF discrepancy for the drag-sensitive efficiency objective while requiring only limited correction for $C_L$ at take-off, which is consistent with the observed asymmetry in uncertainty-triggered high-fidelity calls across operating points.

 Overall, the main contribution of this study is an optimization-embedded active multi-fidelity strategy in which (i) high-fidelity escalation is governed by predictive uncertainty at the candidate level rather than by a fixed per-generation budget, and (ii) synchronization mechanisms (elite validation, population re-evaluation, and diversity-aware elitism) are used to control surrogate-induced drift within an evolutionary optimizer.
-The conclusions drawn in this work remain conditional on the assumptions inherent to the chosen solvers and problem formulation (RANS modeling, CST parametrization, and the specific operating points and constraints considered).
+The conclusions drawn in this work remain conditional on the assumptions inherent to the chosen solvers and problem formulation, the use of XFOIL/RANS as the low-/high-fidelity pair, the CST parametrization, and the two-condition two-dimensional airfoil optimization problem considered.
+For larger mission profiles involving many operating conditions, the condition-wise decoupled formulation may require sparse or multi-output Gaussian-process models, shared latent representations, or clustering of operating conditions to preserve scalability.
+Similarly, extension to three-dimensional wings or multidisciplinary configurations would require adapting the feature representation, meshing/solver workflow, and surrogate architecture.
+While the proposed pipeline is transferable to other configurations and is expected to reduce computational cost, the resulting savings would depend on the specific automated RANS workflow adopted as the high-fidelity reference, including mesh resolution, convergence criteria, and solver settings.
+Consequently, alternative high-fidelity discretizations would change the absolute runtime comparison but not the candidate-level fidelity-escalation and synchronization mechanisms introduced in this work.
 Nevertheless, the results support the use of online-refined multi-fidelity surrogates coupled with global, model-free optimizers for multi-point aerodynamic shape optimization.
-Future work will focus on extending the framework to richer fidelity hierarchies, broader operating envelopes and constraint sets, and three-dimensional and multidisciplinary configurations.
+Future work will focus on extending the framework to richer fidelity hierarchies, broader operating envelopes, additional constraint sets, and three-dimensional or multidisciplinary configurations.